 Canadians will refer to a small guest bathroom on the main floor of the home (with only a sink and toilet) as being a 'Powder Room', while a bathroom that is accessible only via a master bedroom or other large bedroom may be called 'En Suite'.

 In America, the powder room can also be referred to as a "half-bath".
 This is because a "full" bathroom in the US typically consists of four pieces: tub, shower, sink, and toilet.
 A half bathroom or powder room only has a sink and a toilet.
-To make things even more confusing, you can also have a 3/4 bathroom which only has either a bathtub or a shower in addition to the sink/toilet combination.
+To make things even more confusing, you can also have a 3/4 bathroom which only has either a bathtub or a shower (usually the shower) in addition to the sink/toilet combination.

 An American going to high school will attend from around age fourteen to age eighteen depending on how the school district is organized; a Brit from eleven to sixteen and an Australian from twelve, thirteen or fifteen to seventeen or eighteen, depending on the state or even the school.